After Admission: Prospective Undergraduate Students

 - Review your financial aid decision letter: Our Understanding Your Award Letter page is a helpful resource to understand all the information you'll find on the financial aid decision letter if you were awarded aid.

-- Review the topics below on this page: Click on each section at the bottom of this page, and you'll find answers to key financial aid and billing questions many students and families have after reviewing the financial aid decision letter.
+- Review the topics below on this page: In each section below, you'll find answers to key financial aid and billing questions many students and families have after reviewing the financial aid decision letter.

 If you have any questions, please do not hesitate to contact us.
 Check out the “We’re Here to Help You” section below to learn how you can get in touch with us.
 We are open Monday - Friday, 10 a.m. - 5 p.m.
 ET.